Injured in a car accident? Turn to a Car Accident Lawyer Philadelphia, PA Trusts

 - Document the Scene.
 You can do this by taking pictures of the area you got into an accident in, taking pictures of both vehicles, and even saving your clothes from the accident.
 It can also be very helpful to write down your account of what happened during the accident to ensure you have a documented version before your memory begins to fade.

 - Get Medical Attention.
-Even if you don’t believe your injuries are serious or even if you can’t see any injuries, it is always best to seek medical attention.
+Even if you don’t believe your injuries are serious or even if you can’t see any injuries, it is always to seek medical attention.
 A doctor may find underlying injuries (such as a traumatic brain injury) that you are entirely unaware of.
 Additionally, medical records can be very useful when filing a claim.

 What can the attorneys at Wieand Law Firm, LLC do for you?